GuMouhssin/book-scraper/README.md

 ## Use cases

-- Data collection for analysis
+- Collect book data for research or analysis
-- Price monitoring
+- Build a searchable book database
-- Building book databases
+- Monitor prices across categories
--Export clean datasets for Excel or data tools
+- Export clean datasets for Excel or data tools